Northern Ireland Music Prize

-The Northern Ireland Music Prize awards are the Northern Irish awards for musicians who are friends with the organisers.
+The Northern Ireland Music Prize awards is an annual award for an album released by a Northern Irish music act.
 It is produced by the Oh Yeah Music Centre, and is supported by Arts Council of Northern Ireland and Phonographic Performance Limited.
 Started in 2013, it was "aimed at recognising the great wealth of recorded music from Northern Ireland."
 In 2020, in light of the COVID-19 pandemic, the ceremony was broadcast online.

 A shortlist of 14 albums is created each year by an academy of professionals from the Northern Irish music industry.
 The prize winner would be selected by a "panel of experts" and announced at a ceremony in Belfast’s Mandela Hall.

 Four other awards are presented at the ceremony, as well as the NI Music Prize: Best Live Act, Best Single, The Oh Yeah Contender Award (Emerging Act) and the Legend Award.
 These awards were introduced at the 2018 ceremony.